 A further goal that can be achieved using a vector-valued IM is increased estimation accuracy.
 If by adding $IM_2$ to the analysis, one can explain a large portion of a ground motion's effect on a structure, then the remaining "variability" in EDP given $IM_1$ and $IM_2$ will be reduced.
 This means fewer nonlinear dynamic analyses will be needed to characterize the relationship between structural response and the intensity measure.
 An IM that results in small variability of EDP given IM is termed "efficient" by Luco and Cornell (2005).
-A vector-valued IM can achieve significant gains in efficiency, as will be seen in this dissertation.
-Thus, an effectively chosen
+A vector-valued IM can achieve significant gains in efficiency, as will be seen in this report.
+Thus, an effectively chosen vector IM can reduce the number of dynamic analyses that must be performed to assess a structure's performance.